leenoah1/fiddle/README.md

 Browse to: <http://blockbuilder.org/mbostock/4062045>.

 That's right, all you have to do is change "https://bl.ocks.org" to "http://blockbuilder.org" in the URL (be careful to change https to http).
-What's notable is that the blockbuilder loads data from the gist without need to reconfigure code.
+Note that the blockbuilder loads data from the gist without need to reconfigure code!

 # jsbin.com